Arrival at the Park Hyatt Melbourne

 After we had made some very loose plans for our exploration of Melbourne and gathered our rain gear and borrowed some umbrellas from the bell staff, we were ready to see the city.
 This is one of my favorite ways to visit a new place, just to go walk, explore, and get a feel for the vibe.
 As I mentioned, the weather didn’t help things, but we didn’t venture too far from the central business district.
 The Park Hyatt is kind of on the edge of the CBD, but its an easy walk to most central locations.

-We explored a bit, and eventually settled on a little italian place for lunch.
-The rain let up a bit during lunch, we we did more walking after our meal.
+We explored a bit, and eventually settled on a little Italian place for lunch.
+The rain let up a bit during lunch, we did more walking after our meal.

 View of Federation Square

-Eventually, we received a message that our room was ready, so we decided to make our way back to the hotel to check in.
+Eventually, we received a message that our room was ready, so we went back to the hotel to check in.
 This reservation was made with one of the free nights in a suite thanks to the Hyatt Visa card.
-We were booked into room 1248, a Park King Suite which was in the cathedral wing.
+We got room 1248, a Park King Suite which was in the cathedral wing.